ringcentral/rc-unified-crm-extension/docs/developers/index.md

 ## Architectural overview

 Each CRM supported by this framework is required to implement what is referred to as an "adapter."
-Adapters help broker communications between the client application (the dialer and primary user interface associated with the Unified CRM Chrome extension).
+Adapters help broker communications between the client application (the dialer and primary user interface) and the CRM being integrated with.

 ![Adapter architecture diagram](../img/adapter-arch.png)